Saint Mungo: Veneration

 His festival was kept throughout Scotland on 13 January.
 The Bollandists have printed a special mass for this feast, dating from the 13th century.
 His feast day in the West is 13 January.
-His feast day in the Eastern Orthodox Church is 14 January.
+Within the Eastern Orthodox Church, his feast is also kept on 13 January in the Greek tradition, whereas it is celebrated on 14 January in the Russian Orthodox Church.

 Mungo's four religious miracles in Glasgow are represented in the city's coat of arms.
 Glasgow's current motto Let Glasgow flourish by the preaching of His word and the praising of His name and the more secular Let Glasgow flourish, are both inspired by Mungo's original call "Let Glasgow flourish by the preaching of the word".

 Saint Mungo's Well was a cold water spring and bath at Copgrove, near Ripon, North Yorkshire, formerly believed effective for treating rickets.

 Glasgow Fire Brigade also named their fireboat St. Mungo, which served the around the Clyde from 1959 to 1975.

 LNER Peppercorn Class A1 steam locomotive 60145 was named Saint Mungo, entering service with British Railways in 1949.

 Mungo is remembered in the Church of England with a commemoration on 13 January.